 Admiral Thomas C. Kinkaid, born on April 3, 1888, emerged as a prominent figure in the United States Navy during World War II.
 Known for his tenacity and strategic prowess, he earned the moniker of a 'fighting admiral' through his leadership in critical aircraft carrier battles in 1942.
 Kinkaid commanded the Allied forces in the Aleutian Islands Campaign and played a pivotal role as Commander Allied Naval Forces and the Seventh Fleet under General Douglas MacArthur in the Southwest Pacific Area.

-In 1924, Kinkaid received his first command, the destroyer USS Isherwood, followed by a significant role as executive officer of the battleship USS Colorado during the 1933 Long Beach earthquake.
-He commanded the heavy cruiser USS Indianapolis in 1937 and served as a naval attaché in Italy and Yugoslavia from 1938 to 1941.
-Promoted to rear admiral in 1941, he led a U.S. Pacific Fleet cruiser division, defending aircraft carriers during pivotal battles such as the Coral Sea and Midway.
+Kinkaid's rise through the ranks continued as he received his first command, the destroyer USS Isherwood, in 1924.
+He later served as executive officer of the battleship USS Colorado during the 1933 Long Beach earthquake and participated in relief efforts.
+By 1937, he commanded the heavy cruiser USS Indianapolis and served as a naval attaché in Italy and Yugoslavia from 1938 to 1941.
+His leadership was crucial in the months leading up to U.S. entry into World War II, where he commanded a destroyer squadron and was promoted to rear admiral in 1941.